toddllm/ai-chess-puzzle-lab/README.md

 # open http://localhost:8010
 ```

-Audio is cached under `generated_audio/` to avoid repeated synthesis of the same move commentary.
+Audio is generated live by Dia and cached under `generated_audio/` to avoid repeated synthesis.
+There is no static fallback; run the server to hear commentary.
-Pre-generated MP3s for every move live in `audio/` with an index at `audio_manifest.json`; the static GitHub Pages site will use those automatically.

 ## Controls